Support Services

 The Board of Education permits the use of district credit cards by certain school officials and Board members to pay for actual and necessary expenses incurred in the performance of work-related duties for the district.
 A list those individuals that will be issued a district credit card will be maintained in the Business Office.

-The district shall establish a credit line not to exceed $40,000 for each specific employee.
+The district will establish a credit line not to exceed $40,000 for each specific employee.
 Credit cards may only be used for legitimate school district business expenditures.
 The use of credit cards is not intended to circumvent the district’s policy on purchasing.

 Employees must take proper care of these credit cards and take all reasonable precautions against damage, loss, or theft.
 Any damages, loss, or theft must be reported immediately to the Business Office and to the appropriate financial institution.